Rayrsn/Dank-Memer-Auto-Typer/README.md

 2. Run `python -m pip install -r requirements.txt` or `python3 -m pip install --requirement requirements-lin.txt` if you're on Linux.
 * There's another step for Linux users, run `sudo apt install gir1.2-wnck-3.0 gobject PyGObject`.
 ## Running the script
-1. Open the directory of your operating system in your preferred terminal.
+1. Open the directory of the script in your preferred terminal.
 2. Open the Discord channel you want to type the commands in.
 3. Run `python windowdetector.py` or `python3 windowdetector-lin.py` if you're on Linux.
 4. Copy the window name and paste it in the main script when it asks you to.